The syntax of the

-- Use virtualenv to create as many different development environments as you need, each with its unique combination of Python and installed packages.
+Use venv to create as many different development environments as you need, each with its unique combination of Python and installed packages.

-- Use PyInstaller to build your application in each environment.
+Use PyInstaller to build your application in each virtual environment.

-Note that when using virtualenv, the path to the PyInstaller commands is:
+Note that when using venv, the path to the PyInstaller commands is:

-Under Windows, the pip-Win package installs virtualenv and makes it especially easy to set up different environments and switch between them.
+Under Windows, the pip-Win package makes it especially easy to set up different environments and switch between them.
 Under GNU/Linux and Mac OS, you switch environments at the command line.